OgnjenNinkovic/FuelCalculations/README.md

 ![Sass Essential Training](Capture.PNG)

-the program is designed to facilitate fuel volume calculations when measuring its level in tanks.
+The program is designed to facilitate fuel volume calculations when measuring its level in tanks.
 The program also automates the calculation of the correction for temperature changes.

 ## Instructions